 Some research suggests that the flavonols found in dark chocolate may benefit brain function and have neuroprotective effects.
 In particular, flavonols may increase blood flow to the brain and enhance cell-signaling pathways (

-These effects may allow you to adjust better to the stressful situations that can lead to anxiety and other mood disorders.
+These effects may allow you to adjust better to stressful situations that can lead to anxiety and other mood disorders.

 Some researchers also suggest that dark chocolate’s role in brain health may simply be due to its taste, which can be comforting for those with mood disorders (

-Though still an emerging field of research, probiotics may support the gut-brain-axis — an intricate system between the gastrointestinal tract and the brain.
+Though still an emerging field of research, probiotics may support the gut-brain axis — an intricate system between the gastrointestinal tract and the brain.
 In particular, research suggests healthy gut bacteria may be linked with better mental health (

-Further, probiotic foods like yogurt may promote mental health and brain function by reducing inflammation and increasing production of mood-boosting neurotransmitters, such as serotonin (
+Further, probiotic foods like yogurt may promote mental health and brain function by reducing inflammation and increasing the production of mood-boosting neurotransmitters, such as serotonin (

 These effects may be due to L-theanine’s potential to prevent nerves from becoming overexcited.
-Additionally, L-theanine may increase GABA, dopamine and serotonin, neurotransmitters that have been shown to have anti-anxiety effects (
+Additionally, L-theanine may increase GABA, dopamine, and serotonin, neurotransmitters that have been shown to have anti-anxiety effects (

 Moreover, green tea contains epigallocatechin gallate (EGCG), an antioxidant suggested to promote brain health.
 It may play a role in reducing certain symptoms by also increasing GABA in the brain (

-Interestingly, the combination of L-theanine, EGCG, and other compounds found within green tea appear to play a synergistic role in promoting calmness and alleviating anxiety and may be more effective together than as separate ingredients (
+Interestingly, the combination of L-theanine, EGCG, and other compounds found within green tea appears to play a synergistic role in promoting calmness and alleviating anxiety and may be more effective together than as separate ingredients (

 That said, more research is needed.